 Vehicles: Vehicles registered to your fleet in Force.

 Vehicles tab: In the Force app, this tab displays all vehicles with registered devices.
-Information shown includes make, model, year, plate number, driver’s name (if assigned), vehicle status (active or inactive), fuel level, and if there are any active DTCs or recalls.
+Information available for a vehicle includes make, model, year, plate number, driver’s name (if assigned), vehicle status (active or inactive), fuel level, health indicators, device IMEI number, active DTCs or recalls, and other info.

 Vehicle health: Feature in Force that lets you monitor vehicle health factors (such as battery levels and maintenance schedules) to reduce the time and money needed to own and operate vehicles.